taranjeetsingh9/demo-practice/README.md

 # demo-practice
-This is demo for git &amp; Github revision
+This is demo for git &amp; Github revision.